 Third, the URLs will take people out of the app to other sites like Venmo, Snap, or email.

-Overall, however, TikTok is still relatively unfriendly to websites and professional creators.
+Overall, however, TikTok is still relatively unknown territory for websites and professional creators.
 You can't add a link to an individual story, and it's impossible to grow a following incrementally over time.
 Instead, TikTokers must continue to strive for global virality, which is extremely difficult for niche brands and personalities.
 Until TikTok promotes the videos made by the people you follow, there's very little impact to having a larger fan base on the app, meaning creators don't stay around and put in the work to grow their fan count.